MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 ## Prepare a CORP workstation and resource

-If you do not already have a workstation computer joined to the domain, follow these instructions to prepare one.
+If you don't already have a workstation computer joined to the domain, follow these instructions to prepare one.

 > [!NOTE]
 > If you already have a workstation joined to the domain, skip to [Create a resource for demonstration purposes](#create-a-resource-for-demonstration-purposes).